benchopt/benchopt/doc/tutorials/add_solver.rst

 .. code-block:: bash

     benchmark_ridge/
-    ├── objective.py     # econtains the implementation of th Objective
+    ├── objective.py     # existing the implementation of the Objective
     ├── datasets/
-    │   ├── dataset1.py  # existing dataset
-    │   ├ ...            # other datasets
+    │   ├── ...          # existing datasets
     └── solvers/
         ├── mysolver.py  # our newly added solver
-        ├ ...            # other solvers
+        ├── ...            # other solvers

 Implementation